-She credited her teammates with helping her receive the Most Outstanding Player honor.
-Her defense made several crucial plays in both Games 2 and 3 to save runs and maintain the lead.
+Juarez credited her teammates with helping her receive the Most Outstanding Player honor.
+The OU defense made several crucial plays in both Games 2 and 3 to save runs and maintain the lead.

 “FSU’s a great team.
-They have great hitters,” Jaurez said.
+They have great hitters,” Juarez said.
 “They made me work.
-They had a fantastic season, so just battling them…(shortstop) Grace (Lyons) came up to me every time and was like, ‘just be you.
+They had a fantastic season, so just battling them … (OU shortstop) Grace (Lyons) came up to me every time and was like, ‘Just be you.
 Have fun.
 Be at peace.
 God’s got you.'”

 For Gasso, she adds another notch to her storied career.
-Now in her 27th year, this was the sixth championship game Oklahoma has played in since 2000.
+Now in her 27th season, this was the sixth championship game Oklahoma has played in since 2000.

 Coaching has become much more than just winning for her, though.
 There is a culture of faith in God within the program, and multiple players have gotten baptized after being discipled within the program, like senior pitcher Shannon Saile.